Testing the double-logarithm asymptotic gluon density in ultraperipheral heavy ion collisions at the Large Hadron Collider: Results and discussions

-In Fig. \ref{fig:1} the results for $J/\psi$ and $\psi (2S)$ photoproduction in proton-proton collisions at 13 TeV (data from LHCb Collaboration \cite{LHCb:2018rcm}) are presented taking into account the boosted Gaussian wavefunction and our result for the IPSAT model (solid line).
-The rapidity gap survival factor $\langle |{\cal{S}}|^2 \rangle$ is taken from Ref. \cite{Jones:2016icr}.
-In Fig. \ref{fig:1}-(a) the shape of distribution for $J/\psi$ does not fit quite well the data at forward rapidities.
-However, the overall normalization overestimates the data mostly at very forward rapidities in case.
-The reason can be traced back to the $\gamma p\rightarrow J/\psi+p $ cross section within the same model which overestimates the extracted high energy LHCb data \cite{Fagundes:2022bzw} whereas describes correctly the low and intermediate energies data points.
-Concerning the $\psi (2S) $ meson photoproduction, shown in Fig. \ref{fig:1}-(b), the calculation is straightforward as the wavefunctions for excited states are well known in the boosted Gaussian parametrization (see Eqs. \ref{eq:phi1s}-\ref{eq:phi2s}).
-In this case, the data description is improved with respect to the bound state.

-Let us now move to coherent meson production in ultraperipheral proton-nucleus collisions.
-Theoretical predictions are compared to ALICE data \cite{ALICE:2014eof,ALICE:2018oyo} on charmonium and from CMS \cite{CMS:2018bbk} for bottomonium production, in both cases at $\sqrt{s_{NN}}=$5.02 TeV.
-In Fig. \ref{fig:2}-(a) one presents the results using the $J/\psi$ production whereas in Fig. \ref{fig:2}-(b) the corresponding distribution is shown for $\Upsilon$ production.
-The role played by the rapididy gap survival factor in proton-nucleus collisions is investigated for the $J/\psi$ case.
-The average $\langle |{\cal{S}}^2|\rangle$ is taken from Ref. \cite{Flett:2022ues}.
-In Fig. \ref{fig:2}-(a) the result without this suppression factor is labeled by the solid curve and the inclusion of it is represented by the dotted curve.
-The main effect in this rapidity interval is the overall normalization.
-The prediction without survival factor (solid line) is also presented for the $\Upsilon$ photoproduction in \ref{fig:2}-(b).
-It is computed by using the $\gamma+p\rightarrow \Upsilon +p$ cross section shown in Fig. \ref{fig:3}-(b) in the following.
-The data description in this case is very good.
-The inclusion of absorption corrections in ultraperipheral pPb collisions describes the existing data in a more satisfactory way.
+Let us now move to coherent meson production in ultraperipheral proton--nucleus collisions.
+Theoretical predictions are compared to {the} ALICE {Collaboration data on} charmonium production~\cite{ALICE:2014eof,ALICE:2018oyo} and {the} CMS {data on} bottomonium production~{Collaboration}~\cite{CMS:2018bbk} {in $p$Pb collisions} at $\sqrt{s_{NN}}=$~5.02 TeV. {Figure~\ref{fig:2}a presents} the {rapidity distribution for} the $J/\psi$ production, {whereas Figure~\ref{fig:2}b shows the} corresponding {distribution for $\Upsilon$} production.
+The {role of the} rapidity gap survival factor in $p$A collisions is investigated for the $J/\psi$ case.
+The average ${\cal{S}}^2_{\rm gap}$ is taken from Ref.~\cite{Flett:2022ues}.
+The main effect of {including} this rapidity interval is the overall normalization.
+The prediction without the survival {factor is} also {given} for the $\Upsilon$ photoproduction in {Figure} \ref{fig:2}b. {The prediction} is computed by using the $\gamma+p\rightarrow \Upsilon +p$ cross-section shown in Figure~\ref{fig:3}b.
+The data description in this case is {exceptionally good}.
+The inclusion of absorption corrections in ultraperipheral $p$Pb collisions {is obtained to describe the} data in a more satisfactory way.